 This is one of those random experiences that can sometimes even surprise residents of Florida, in that not a lot of people have heard of this place (every time I speak to someone from Florida, I always get confused looks, which I assume to be more to do with how I’m pronouncing the name, until I write it down and confirm that they still have no idea where this place is).

-Tubes cost like $5 to rent ($10 if you wanna go real fancy) and you can rent them from one of the many shops on the drive over to the park.
-The best part is that the current of the river takes you down with it so you need to put in 0 effort and quite literally just go with the flow.
+Now, the best part is that the current of the river takes you down with it so you need to put in 0 effort and quite literally just go with the flow.

-When we visited (as I mentioned earlier), we got to see so many amazing wild animals (no ‘gators, thankfully) although the most amazing of the lot had to be the manatees.
-It was the first time I’d ever seen on and I’ve got to say, its easily one of the best ways to see a manatee!
+When we visited (as I mentioned earlier), we got to see so many amazing wild animals.
+Although, the most amazing of the lot had to be the manatees.
+It really is one of the best places in Florida to explore.

-Visitors can come and experience what it is like to launch off in a space shuttle in the Visitor Center’s Shuttle Launch Experience, as well as see what was going on during the Apollo era in the Centre’s Apollo/Saturn V Centre.
+Once here, you can experience what it is like to launch off in a space shuttle in the Visitor Center’s Shuttle Launch Experience.
+Plus, you can see what was going on during the Apollo era in the Centre’s Apollo/Saturn V Centre.